Kota

 • Class S: Self-employed people.

-To qualify for Invalidity Pension, you must meet both of the following conditions for PRSI contributions:
+To qualify for Invalidity Pension, your employees must meet both of the following conditions for PRSI contributions:

 • At least 260 PRSI contributions paid (which would amount to five years of contributions).